AdderAPI/RedPSU/README.md

 Using the API Class
 - For the asynchronous updates to work, the API class must not be initiated globally.
 SynchronizationContext is used to switch between the working and main threads when working with the events.
 - You must provide an IP Address, Username and Password.
-- The API is restful, to get retrieve or update the current configurations, you can either use GetData or GetDataAsync.
+- The API is restful, to get or update the current configurations, you can either use GetData or GetDataAsync.
 GetDataAsync will run on another thread.
 - If AutoUpdate is enabled, calling GetDataAsync will automatically fetch the configuration every 2 seconds.
 - Any updates to the Observerable collections trigger corresponding events.